ngeor/blog/_wiki/project-setup.md

 Creating a project
 ------------------

-Simply create the project on GitHub.
+- Simply create the project on GitHub.
 Select the appropriate `.gitignore` template and license (typically MIT).
+- Clone the project.
+Also possible with `clone-all`.
+- Enable Travis with `travis enable` CLI.

-Add a common `.editorconfig` file.
+- Add a common `.editorconfig` file.

-Enable the project via the Travis UI.

 Deployment options
 ------------------